arashl1364/BFMediate/README.md

 ```

-We assess the direct effect prior variance by plotting the variance explained from the manipulation through the direct effect implied by different values of prior variance:
+We assess the subjective prior for the direct effect prior by plotting the corresponding distribution of  variance explained in the dependent variable:

 ```
 ##Sensitivity analysis of variance explained to the choice of prior